open-rcp/rcp/CODE_OF_CONDUCT.md

 ## RCP Project Specifics

-The RCP project is committed to providing a secure and robust remote control protocol implementation.
+The RCP project is committed to providing a secure and robust rust/remote control protocol implementation.
 As such, we take concerns related to security, privacy, and code quality particularly seriously.
 Contributors are encouraged to familiarize themselves with the security guidelines in our [SECURITY.md](./SECURITY.md) document.